Jonno Duniam: Parliament

 In April 2016, Duniam was preselected in third position on the Liberal Party's Senate ticket for the 2016 federal election, ahead of incumbents David Bushby and Richard Colbeck.
 He resigned his position with Hodgman the following month.
 Despite a double dissolution resulting in twice as many seats being vacant, he was the only new Tasmanian senator to win election in 2016.

 Duniam served on various Senate committees before being appointed Deputy Government Whip in the Senate in February 2019.
 After the Coalition's victory at the 2019 federal election, he was appointed Assistant Minister for Forestry and Fisheries and Assistant Minister for Regional Tourism in the Second Morrison Ministry.
 He relinquished the latter portfolio in December 2020 and was instead made Assistant Minister for Industry Development.
 He was also made Deputy Manager of Government Business in the Senate and held both positions until May 2022, when he left government following the election of the ALP and appointment of the Albanese ministry.

 In April 2021, while being interviewed by Rita Panahi on Sky News, Duniam claimed that Greens senator, Sarah Hanson-Young, had exposed her young niece to danger by involving her in an environmental protest at a logging work site.
 The claim was false and Duniam apologised to Hanson-Young.
 Sky News agreed to pay $40,000, plus legal costs, to settle a defamation action brought by Hanson-Young.

 In May 2021, Duniam defeated Eric Abetz for the first position on the Liberal Senate ticket in Tasmania at the 2022 federal election.

 In June 2022, following the defeat of the Morrison Government, Duniam was appointed to Shadow Cabinet serving as Shadow Minister for Fisheries and Forestry and Shadow Minister for the Environment.

 Duniam has been critical of the Albanese Government's decision to provide $8.2 million in taxpayer funding to the controversial "Environmental Defender's Office" (EDO).
 He has been particularly vocal against the role of the EDO in relation to salmon farming in Macquarie Harbour.
 Which was placed under consultation on 30 November 2023 by Environment Minister Tanya Plibersek, a decision against which Duniam has fought with the local community in Strahan.

+On 14 June 2026, Duniam announced he would retire from politics by the end of the year.
+He stated that family reasons were central to his decision, noting he needed to prioritise family and that the earlier Liberal leadership change had "started to really wear on me" and helped "crystallise" his decision.
+Duniam also said, "Twenty-five years, a quarter of a century, devoted to politics I think is more than enough for anyone".